ghazaal71/loganmeetsworld/about.md

 I'm Logan.

 I am a recovering SRE taking a break before starting the next thing.
-I previous worked as a staff engineer at BuzzFeed concentrating on systems operability, safety, and release engineering.
+I previously worked as a staff engineer at BuzzFeed concentrating on systems operability, safety, and release engineering.
 During my time at BuzzFeed I also occasionally assisted the newsroom with cybersecurity and technology stories.

 This is my technology-focussed blog.
 In my non-work time I love to cycle around NYC, read, and learn.
+If you want to contact me, please [send me an email](logan.mcdonald@protonmail.com)!

 ### Links